abhiroopwastaken/EDA-app/README.md

 The app can be visited at https://eda-app-streamlit.herokuapp.com/

 # About the App
 This app is able to provide detailed EDA of the user uploaded file using Pandas Prafiling.
+The user is also able to process example dataset which is randomly generated.
+Wine quality dataset has been provided in the app.

 This includes:
 - Overview
 - Detailed Variable description